Paul Wellstone: Background and education

 Wellstone was born in Washington, D.C., the second son of Ukrainian Jewish immigrants Leon and Minnie Wellstone.
-His father changed the family name from Wexelstein after encountering antisemitism during the 1930s.
-Raised in Arlington, Virginia, Wellstone attended Wakefield High School and Yorktown High School, graduating in 1962.
+They met and married in the United States.
+Their first son, Stephen, was born in 1936.
+Leon changed the family surname from Wexelstein after encountering severe antisemitism while living and working in Boston during the 1930s.
+The parents no longer practiced formal Judaism but raised Paul to understand the search for justice as the heart of their faith.
+Raised in Arlington, Virginia, Wellstone attended public schools.
+A gifted student, he had difficulty as a teenager in years after his brother suffered a breakdown and had to be hospitalized for a period.
+Wellstone found new focus and success when he became involved in wrestling.
+He attended Wakefield High School and Yorktown High School, graduating in 1962.

 Wellstone attended the University of North Carolina at Chapel Hill (UNC) on a wrestling scholarship.
 In college he was an undefeated Atlantic Coast Conference wrestling champion.
-After his freshman year, he married Sheila Ison Wellstone.
-He graduated with a Bachelor of Arts in political science in 1965, and was elected Phi Beta Kappa.
+He graduated a year early with a Bachelor of Arts in political science in 1965, and was elected Phi Beta Kappa.
 In May 1969, Wellstone earned a PhD in political science from UNC.
 His doctoral dissertation on the roots of black militancy was titled Black Militants in the Ghetto: Why They Believe in Violence.

+Marriage and family

+In 1963, after his freshman year, Wellstone married Sheila Ison.
+They had dated since high school but went to different colleges.
+She left the University of Kentucky and worked at UNC to support them while he pursued an accelerated schedule.

+They had three children together: David, Mark, and Marcia.